-We moved to Salt Lake County in September of last year, but we’ve never had the need to get a library card.
+We moved to Salt Lake County in September of last year, pharm but we’ve never had the need to get a library card.
 Until now.

 Let me preface by telling you about our Utah County library experience.
-Utah county does not have a county library system, and they aren’t very nice about sharing.
-We lived in Spanish Fork, which is on the south end of the county.
+Utah county does not have a county library system, hospital and they aren’t very nice about sharing.
+We lived in Spanish Fork, visit this which is on the south end of the county.
 Our little Spanish Fork city library was nice, but it was very small, and didn’t have a fantastic collection.
 Provo City, on the other hand, has a beautiful library with a much larger collection.
 However, since we weren’t Provo City residents, we had to be willing to pay $100 a year in order to use the Provo library–just that one library.

 It really didn’t matter, because when we were living in Spanish Fork, Christina and I were still students, and had full access to the BYU libraries — with millions upon millions of items in their combined collections.
 So we ignored Provo’s stinginess, and just used the BYU library.